 These are also known as mixed investment and part commercial properties and consist of buildings made up of both a residential and a commercial element such as:

 - Flats above shops or offices

 - Pubs and guesthouses with separate owner’s accommodation

 From a funding perspective, lenders will often consider these properties as a commercial proposition and provide a commercial mortgage solution rather than buy to let finance.
-So if you are considering purchasing or refinancing semi-commercial property, do give us a call to talk through the options on 0845 345 6788.
+Because of this, semi-commercial property is exempt from the 3% stamp duty surcharge.